Local universality of repulsive particle systems and random matrices

-where for any Lipschitz function $f$ we denote its Lipschitz constant by $\Lip{f}$ (on $I$). \end{thrm}
+where for any Lipschitz function $f$ we denote its Lipschitz constant by $\llvert f \rrvert_{\mathcal{L}}$ (on~$I$). \end{thrm}

-\begin{remark} In \cite{AGZ}, only the case $(a,b)=\R$ is stated.
+\begin{remark} In \cite{AGZ}, only the case $(a,b)=\mathbb{R}$ is stated.
 As the proof for general $(a,b)$ is completely analogous, we do not give it here. \end{remark}

-Theorem \ref{Concentration} yields a concentration inequality for linear statistics around their expectations.
-However, we rather need concentration around their ``limiting expectations''.
-It is well-known (see e.g. \cite[Theorem 2.1]{Johansson98}) that for bounded and continuous functions
+Theorem~\ref{Concentration} yields a concentration inequality for linear statistics around their expectations.
+However, we rather need concentration around their ``limiting expectations.''
+It is well known (see, e.g., \cite{Johansson98}, Theorem 2.1) that for bounded and continuous functions

 where $\mu_Q$ denotes the equilibrium measure to $Q$.
-We need to quantify the rates of convergence in \eqref{p1}.
-The following is a special case of a result in \cite{Shcherbina} (see also \cite{KriecherbauerShcherbina}).
+We need to quantify the rates of convergence in (\ref{p1}).
+The following is a special case of a result in \cite{Shcherbina}; see also~\cite{KriecherbauerShcherbina}.

-\begin{prop} Let $Q$ be a convex external field on $\R$ which is real analytic in a neighborhood of $\textup{supp}(\mu_Q)$.
-Let $f$ be a function whose third derivative is bounded on a neighborhood of $\textup{supp}(\mu_Q)$.
+\begin{prop} Let $Q$ be a convex external field on $\mathbb{R}$ which is real analytic in a neighborhood of $\operatorname{supp}(\mu_Q)$.
+Let $f$ be a function whose third derivative is bounded on a neighborhood of $\operatorname{supp}(\mu_Q)$.
 Then

-where $C$ does not depend on $N$ or $f$ and $\|\cdot\|_\infty$ denotes the bound on the neighborhood of $\textup{supp}(\mu_Q)$. \end{prop} From Theorem \ref{Concentration} and Proposition \ref{KrSh} we immediately get the following concentration inequality.
+where $C$ does not depend on $N$ or $f$, and $\|\cdot\|_\infty$ denotes the bound on the neighborhood of $\operatorname{supp}(\mu_Q)$. \end{prop} From Theorem~\ref{Concentration} and Proposition~\ref{KrSh} we immediately get the following concentration inequality.

 \begin{cor} Let $Q$ be a real analytic external field with $Q''\geq c>0$.
-Then for any Lipschitz function $f$ whose third derivative is bounded on a neighborhood of $\textup{supp}(\mu_Q)$, we have for any $\epsilon>0$
+Then for any Lipschitz function $f$ whose third derivative is bounded on a\vadjust{\goodbreak} neighborhood of $\operatorname{supp}(\mu_Q)$, we have for any $\varepsilon>0$

 \end{cor}